 In the event of bad weather, St. Philip's Episcopal School will follow the public-school closing schedule for BISD.
-You may check for closing status by listening to local radio stations, watching local (Corpus Christi) television stations, or viewing St. Philip's Episcopal School Facebook page.
+You may check for closing status by listening to local radio stations, watching local (Corpus Christi) television stations, or viewing St. Philip's Episcopal School Facebook page and you will receive a Remind text or communication through email.